AnimalByte/GWAS_vcf_KG/README.md

-# Bio-KG RAG: A Knowledge-Graph-Powered RAG System for GWAS Data
+Bio-KG RAG: A Knowledge-Graph-Powered RAG System for GWAS Data Abstract

-## Abstract

 Genome-Wide Association Studies (GWAS) are instrumental in identifying genetic variants associated with complex traits and diseases.
 However, a significant challenge lies in interpreting these findings to understand the underlying biological mechanisms.
 This project presents a complete, reproducible pipeline for constructing a multi-layered biomedical knowledge graph from raw GWAS summary statistics and leveraging it within a sophisticated Retrieval-Augmented Generation (RAG) system.
 By integrating structured ontological data (GO, HPO, Reactome, ClinVar) with unstructured knowledge extracted from scientific literature (PubMed), this system allows researchers to ask complex, natural language questions and receive synthesized, evidence-based answers, thereby bridging the gap between statistical genetic findings and actionable biological insight.

----
+System Architecture
+This project implements a GraphRAG architecture composed of three core components:

+Knowledge Graph (Neo4j): A graph database that stores structured, interconnected data.
+This includes GWAS variants, their affected genes, biological pathways, associated phenotypes from clinical ontologies, and entities extracted from literature.
+This structured backbone allows for precise, multi-hop queries to uncover complex relationships.

+Vector Database (ChromaDB): A vector store containing embeddings of scientific abstracts from PubMed.
+This component enables fast and efficient semantic search, allowing the system to find documents based on conceptual meaning rather than just keywords.
+Embeddings are generated using a domain-specific PubMedBERT model.

+Query Engine (Local LLM): A large language model (Phi-3-medium) orchestrated by a Python script.
+It acts as the "brain" of the system, using a Named Entity Recognition (NER) model to understand user queries, retrieving context from both the knowledge graph and the vector database, and synthesizing this information to generate a comprehensive, evidence-based answer.

-## Project Structure
+Project Structure
 The project is organized into a modular pipeline, with each script performing a distinct data ingestion or processing task.

 /
 |-- data/
 |   |-- ukb-d-2395_1.vcf.gz         # Original GWAS VCF file (hg37)
 |-- models/
 |   |-- Phi-3-medium-128k-instruct-Q5_K_M.gguf  # The LLM file
-|-- results/                        # All output files are generated here
+|-- results/                        # Directory for generated output files
-|-- downloads/                      # Prerequisite files are downloaded here
+|-- downloads/                      # Directory for downloaded prerequisite files
+|
 |-- docker-compose.yml              # Neo4j service configuration
+|-- README.md                       # This documentation file
+|-- requirements.txt                # A list of all required Python packages
+|
+|-- run_pipeline.sh                 # Master script to run the full data pipeline
+|-- clean.sh                        # Utility script to clean the directory
 |
 |-- 1_neo4j_base_importer.py        # Loads base mutations and genes
 |-- 2_go_importer.py                # Loads Gene Ontology data and relationships